NBR: Neutralization Based Reclamation: NBR+

 \subsection{Applicability}

-In this section we will discuss general patterns of lock-free algorithms in context of our proposed reclaimer to help readers appreciate the breadth of the class of data-structures that \nbr can be used with, as well as some of the nuances in its applicability.

-\myparagraph{A compatible pattern:} Herlihy~\cite{herlihy1993methodology}, for the first time, showed that most of the data structures could be transformed into lock-free counterparts using optimistic concurrency control.
-Meaning they exhibit a synchronization-free search phase followed by an update phase that includes an atomic validation and update (Note: we deliberately use search/update phase instead of read/write phase in order to avoid confusion between \nbr{'s} \rdp and \wtp).
-In such data structure it can be easily seen that synchronization-free searches correspond to \rdp and validation followed by updates corresponds to \wtp.
-Thus, to use \nbr one just needs to invoke \textsc{begin\rdp} and \textsc{end\rdp} (marks beginning of a \wtp) at corresponding phases identified in such data structure.

-For example, consider a lazy-list, it has a \rdp to find target records ($\langle pred, curr \rangle$) followed by a \wtp where a thread acquires locks on \pred and \curr, validates if \pred is not marked and its reference field still points to \curr, and updates the data-structure before releasing locks.
-This algorithmic structure maps trivially onto the phases used by \nbr.

-It is appropriate to point here that certain fast and bounded garbage based SMR algorithms such as DEBRA+ do not support such optimistic lock-based algorithms.
-If DEBRA+ is used with such an algorithm, it may neutralize a thread that holds a lock, causing it to restart its operation while holding locks, resulting in deadlock or corrupting the data structure.
-In contrast, such optimistic lock-based data structures can leverage \nbr as by definition threads holding locks are in the \wtp and thus will not be restarted.
-Infact, \nbr is applicable to any data structure that could be implemented using Herlihy's universal methodology to write lock-free algorithms\cite{herlihy1993methodology}.
+\nbr(+)\footnote{We will simply write \nbr in this section with the understanding that the entire discussion applies identically to \nbrp.} naturally applies to many concurrent data structures that have synchronization-free searches followed by update(s) because in such data structures searches and updates correspond to the \rdp and the \wtp of \nbr, respectively (as shown in \figref{3phase}).
+Thus, to apply \nbr one just needs to invoke \textsc{begin\rdp} before the start of the search and \textsc{end\rdp} before starting the update(s).
+For example, in the lazy-list of Heller et al.~\cite{heller2005lazy}, the \rdp of an operation would begin with the start of the search for target records and the \wtp would consist of the locking and validation of target records followed by any modifications to them.

-\myparagraph{An incompatible pattern:} Certain other lock-free data structures exhibit a pattern where search phase performs \textit{auxiliary updates} while it is traversing towards some target record(s).
-Then, once it reaches its target record(s), it performs a final update phase.
-For example, in Harris's lock-free list~\cite{harris2001pragmatic}, a thread in the search phase modifies the list by unlinking any \textit{marked} (logically deleted) records that it encounters while traversing towards its target location.
-Then, once it arrives at the target location, it performs an update phase in which the operation's intended modification is performed.
+Certain other lock-free data structures exhibit a pattern where searches, in an operation, perform \textit{auxiliary update(s)} followed by intended update(s).
+Such an operation has a \textit{sequence} of \emph{read-write phases}.
+For example, in Harris's lock-free list~\cite{harris2001pragmatic}, while searching the list towards a target location, a thread may modify the list by unlinking any \textit{marked} (logically deleted) records it encounters.
+Then, once it arrives at the target location, it performs the operation's intended modification.